mwmorale/mwmorale/README.md

 - 💞️ I’m looking to collaborate on anything and everything

-- ✨ I STORE MY PROJECTS & WORK UNDER REPOSITORIES --> Please see my repo's
+- ✨ _I STORE MY PROJECTS & WORK UNDER REPOSITORIES_ --> Please see my repo's or see home page

 - 📫 How to reach me?
 See my resume or my professional website:)